dan-nagle/h2m/README.txt

 ./h2mbuild.sh -download -download_dir [path to desired Clang/LLVM download]
 or run ./h2mbuild.sh -i for interactive mode.

+To build h2m if you are also missing CMake as well as Clang and LLVM, run:
+./h2mbuild.sh -download -download_dir [path to desired Clang/LLVM download]
+-download_cmake -download_cmake_dir [path to desired CMake download]

 To build h2m if you have Clang and LLVM installed, run:
 ./h2mbuild.sh -CLANG_DIR [path to directory containing ClangConfig.cmake]
 -LLVM_DIR [path to directory containing LLVMConfig.cmake]